Competitor SEO Analysis: How to Spy on Your Rivals' Backlinks

 Copying spammy tactics backfires.
 If a competitor is buying links from sketchy networks or stuffing exact-match anchors, don't follow them.
 You'll both get penalized eventually.
 Only copy the white-hat stuff.

-Neglecting link attributes is risky.
-According to Google's official guidelines, paid links must use rel="sponsored".
-User-generated content links need rel="ugc".
+According to Google's official guidelines, paid links must use rel="sponsored" and user-generated content links need rel="ugc".
 If competitors aren't following this, note it.
 Don't repeat their compliance mistakes.

 You can do basic competitor analysis with free tools but paid ones save massive time.

 Ahrefs is the gold standard for backlink data.
-Their index is huge.
-Their link intersect tool is unmatched.
-It's expensive but worth it if you're serious.
+Huge index.
+The link intersect tool is unmatched.
+Expensive but worth it if you're serious about this.

 Semrush is the main alternative.
 Slightly different data but equally powerful.
 The backlink gap tool is excellent.
-They also bundle other SEO features.
+They bundle other SEO features too.

 Moz has smaller index coverage but their Domain Authority metric is still widely used.
 Good for quick checks.